-Doctors should make sure patients understand the information discussed.
+Doctors don’t always make sure their patients understand the information discussed.

 There are many steps you can take to improve how well you understand health information.
 First and foremost, don’t assume you’ve “got it”.
-And, don’t feel ashamed if you don’t understand what you hear or read – health material is often very complicated!
+And don’t feel ashamed if you don’t understand what you hear or read – health information is often very complicated!

 - When in doubt, ask!
-If you have a question about a recent appointment or a question about something you read or heard about, ask your doctor.
-It’s easy to do if you doctor accepts questions through a portal or via email.
-However, if need be, call the office and leave a message with your doctor.
+If you have a question about a recent appointment or a question about something you read or heard, ask your doctor.
+You can reach out through your doctor’s portal, or you can call the office and leave a message for your doctor.

 - Prepare for appointments – write down your “story” and any questions.